dfinity/portal/docs/developer-docs/integrations/icrc-1/interact-with-ICRC-1-ledger.md

 - `dfx canister`: the generic canister call from `dfx`.
 - `ic-cdk`: inter-canister calls for the ICRC-1 ledger.
 - `ledger-js`: a library for interfacing with ICRC-1 ledger on the Internet Computer.
-## Example commands for the ICRC-1 endpoints
+## ICRC-1 and ICRC-1 extension endpoints

 Whether your ICRC-1 ledger will have all the endpoints discussed in this tutorial will depend on whether you support any of the extensions of ICRC-1(ICRC-2, ICRC-3,...).
-This tutorial will go through the endpoints for ICRC-1.
+This tutorial will go through the endpoints for ICRC-1 and the extension ICRC-2.
+If you have deployed an ICRC-1 ledger according to the [guide](./icrc1-ledger-setup.md) you have to make sure that you have enabled ICRC-2 standard.
+Otherwise these calls will not work.

 You can always check which standards are supported by a certain ICRC-1 ledger by calling: